jnozzi/cocoadev.com/markdown/CompilingNonXCodeProjects.md

 Hey, guys, This is a total newbie question but I'm trying to get a binary of the LAME MP3 encoder on my system.
 Source Forge just offers the source (as far as I can tell, but the site kind of confuses me).
 I managed to do it somehow on another system, but I had a pretty decent tutorial in front of me at the time.
-I have an General/AppleScriptStudio project that uses the Lame binary (via the General/DoShellScript command).
-I believe the General/AppleScript part should compile on this new system fine but I dont have the Lame binary anymore.
+I have an AppleScriptStudio project that uses the Lame binary (via the DoShellScript command).
+I believe the AppleScript part should compile on this new system fine but I dont have the Lame binary anymore.

 Can you guys point me to a page somwehere or maybe a section in the documentation that explains compiling non X Code stuff?
 Either using GCC through the command line or importing the source into an Xcode project?